MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 }
 ```

-##### MoveArm
+##### MoveArm (beta)

-Move left or right arm at a specific speed to a chosen position.
+Move Misty's left or right arm at a specific speed to a chosen position.

 Parameters

-- Arm - String - Name that specifies which arm is to be moved (Left or Right)
+- Arm - String - "Left" or "Right" to indicate the arm Misty moves.

-- Position - Double - Number that controls the position of arm (value range: 0 (up) to 10 (down))
+- Position - Double - Number that controls the position of the arm.
+Value range: 0 (up) to 10 (down).

-- Velocity - Double - Number that controls the speed of arm movement (value range: 0 to 10)
+- Velocity - Double - Number that controls the speed of the arm movement.
+Value range: 0 to 10.

 ```json
 {